Dealing with difficult child behavior? 6 ways to keep your cool

 When you're hungry, tired or overworked, your ability to calm yourself down in the face of negative child behavior will plummet.
 Our society sometimes implies that asking for help or taking care of yourself is unacceptable, says McNeil, but don't guilt yourself out.
-That means getting enough sleep, eating healthy meals and snacks throughout the day, and giving yourself some "mommy time."
-Whether you're sick, hormonal or just plain overwhelmed, request to tag-team with your spouse or nanny, and return the favor later on.
+That means getting enough sleep, eating healthy meals and snacks throughout the day and giving yourself some time to yourself.
+Whether you're sick, tired or just plain overwhelmed, request to tag-team with your partner or a nanny or sitter, and return the favor later on.

 If you start to feel frustrated with your child's misbehavior, take a break to calm down.
 That might mean walking to the other side of the room or leaving the room entirely (if your child is over age 5).
-You can continue breathing or visualize a picture of your child at a happier time -- like when she had ice cream dripping down her chin and offered you a lick, suggests McNeil.
+You can continue breathing or visualize a picture of your child at a happier time — like when they had ice cream dripping down their chin and offered you a lick, suggests McNeil.
 "It's much easier to parent that child than the one hitting her sister right now," she adds.

 Sure, sometimes it seems like your kids just don't listen unless you yell at them.
 But yelling creates a fear and threatens to harm your relationship, says McNeil.
 Do you want to role model yelling as the right reaction to frustration?
-Your answer can give you the confidence to stay calm in the midst of the most frustrating child behavior that your kid can throw at you and the comfort of knowing you won't raise a spoiled brat.
+Your answer can give you the confidence to stay calm in the midst of the most frustrating child behavior that your kid can throw at you.

 Create a free account with Care.com and join our community today.